| Activities

 on Europe and the European Union organised by the Professor Barbara Haskel of McGill University

-* The transformation of corporate governance in France and Germany: between European
+and supported in part by the IES. * The transformation of corporate governance in France and Germany: between European

 integration and national models.
 Lecture by Dr.